H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

 - Evaluation:
   - Empirical studies could measure whether WOAH-style weighting improves:
     - Answer quality.
-    - Robustness.
+    - Robustness under adversarial or ambiguous queries.
-    - Spatial justice and governance alignment.
+    - Spatial justice and governance alignment in real community use.
-### Implementation Status

-In the current deployment, the WOAH neurobiological brain runs as a uvicorn application managed by `ms-jarvis-woah.service` and listens on port 8033.
-Systemd reports this unit as active with stable uptime and bounded memory use, and the coordinator calls it as a live scoring and optimization component.

-Per‑request metrics for WOAH are presently inferred from coordinator traces and system‑level logs; a dedicated `/metrics` endpoint exposing task‑level latency and scoring statistics is part of the target design but has not yet been exposed on the public health interface.
-The thesis therefore treats WOAH as a production service with partial observability, and marks the planned metrics endpoint as in‑progress rather than complete.

-> Status: This chapter is a draft, description of WOAH as a WOA-inspired, weighted orchestration layer in Ms. Jarvis.
-It acknowledges that WOAH is implemented with classical services and heuristics, not as ### Implementation Status
+> Status: This chapter is a draft description of WOAH as a WOA-inspired, weighted orchestration layer in Ms. Jarvis.
+It acknowledges that WOAH is implemented with classical services and heuristics, not as a fully formal optimization algorithm, and that observability and evaluation remain active areas of work.